Uberspace/manual/source/billing-general.rst

   Please consider transferring more than a month's worth of funds when you top-up your account.
-The different fees we have to pay for your payment make small payments ridiculously more expensive for us.
-Meaning less of your money will actually reach us.
+The different fees we have to pay for your payment make small payments ridiculously more expensive for us, meaning less of your money will actually reach us.
 If you are able to, **please transfer more than 10€**.
 You can always get your unused balance back using a refund.